ltfyle/ltfyle/README.md

 🛠️ Tools & Technologies

 * Python (Pandas, NumPy, Matplotlib, scikit-learn, Jupyter-Lab)

+* SQL

+* R (Working knowledge)

 * Anaconda

-* SQL

 * Linux

-* R (Working knowledge)

-    You’ll find a mix of coursework, practice notebooks, and personal projects in my repositories.
+ In my repositories, you’ll find a mix of coursework, practice notebooks, and personal projects.
 Many are works in progress — I’m always learning and improving.

 Outside of data, I enjoy spending time outdoors, reading, and hanging out with my two dogs, Peanut and Buttercup.

 Feel free to connect or reach out — I’m always open to feedback, collaboration and new opportunities.

 — Lauren
 <!--